 What are the benefits of running a marketing analysis?

+A marketing analysis can reduce risk, identify emerging trends, and help project revenue.
 You can use a marketing analysis at several stages of your business, and it can even be beneficial to conduct one every year to keep up to date with any major changes in the market.

 A detailed market analysis will usually be part of your business plan, since it gives you a greater understanding of your audience and competition, helping you build a more targeted marketing strategy.